mdarocha/mdarocha.github.io/index.md

 Professionally, I'm a full stack web developer using the .NET platform, Angular and React.
-I also have quite a bit of experience with Azure, and I'm a huge fan of IaC, having a lot of experience with Terraform.
+I also have quite a bit of experience with Azure, Docker, Kubernetes, and I consider myself knowledgeable about Linux - all my personal devices run it where possible.

 I love automation  and embracing the DevOps process, writing helper scripts for everything I can.
 I love having my application builds fully